 1-What is the best orthodontic treatment?

 The best orthodontic treatment is offered by the best orthodontist.
 Visit a professional and modern orthodontist in order to receive the newest orthodontic treatment methods based on your disorder.
-Orthodontic appliances and methods have significantly advanced in recent years and the newest orthodontic appliances are the most efficient in orthodontic treatment.
+In recent years, orthodontic appliances and methods have significantly advanced.
+A benefit is that the newest orthodontic appliances are also the most efficient in orthodontic treatment.

 2-What is the purpose of orthodontic treatment?